In Illustrations on November 13, 2013 at 6:07 pm

 You can find it at the lovely Nobrow shop or your favourite bookstore.

 In 6 Degrees Of Separation, Illustrations on August 17, 2013 at 10:30 am

 Hey, I’m going to ROMICS 2013 in October, to present 6 Gradi di Separazione at the stand of Bel-Ami Edizioni.
 I will be signing books, eat lots of supplì and get nostalgic about the old days when I used to live in Rome.
 Don’t miss it!PS: I’ve been kind of quiet lately because I was finishing my PhD.
 Now it’s finished and I have many new projects coming up, watch this space!

 In Illustrations, science on May 6, 2013 at 9:34 pm

 It has been a while since my last post.
 Mostly I have been busy writing my thesis (finally submitted) but I have also started working on some exciting new projects and collaborations.
-This is a drawing from the most ambitious one.
-I prefer not to reveal the details for now.
-Just give me time…
+This is a drawing from the most ambitious one but I prefer not to reveal the details for now.

 This post is somehow related to Neurocomic (by the way, did you see the new hand-drawn website?) but also much more than that…